izi-on/mini-c-compiler/README.md

 ## Git ##

-To test if git is already installed on your machine, type:
+To tests if git is already installed on your machine, type:

 ```
 git --version